The Mathematics Major

 Analysis

-(Math 320-325 and Math 310-315 are generally taken as two term sequences; Math 315, 320, and 325 may also be taken for graduate credit, by students who have a graduate course requirement in the intensive major or the B.S./M.S. program.)
+(Math 320-325 and Math 310-315 are generally taken as two term sequences; Math 315, 320, and 325 may also be taken for graduate credit, by students who have a graduate course requirement in the intensive major or the B.S./M.S. program, so long as they use the graduate number to register for the class.)

 255 or 256 Analysis I